The Enormous Room is E.

 (37) sac full of suspicious letters —Cummings

-wrote to his mother that after checking his large sack at the station,
+wrote to his mother that after checking his large sack at the

-& souvenirs, which a gendarme had always carried hitherto" (Letters 37).
+(Letters 37).
 (38) a little wooden man—This is a roadside crucifix, called a calvaire ("Calvary") in France.
 Since Cummings never mentions the encounter with the crucifix in any of his letters, it is possible that he invented this episode—and/or he may be remembering one of the medieval sculptures he saw at the Musée de Cluny in Paris.
-In The Pilgrim’s Progress (1678), John Bunyan relates how Christian the pilgrim came to "a place somewhat ascending, and upon that place stood a cross, and a little below in the bottom, a sepulchre.
-So I saw in my dream that just as Christian came up with the cross, his burden loosed from off his shoulders, and fell from off his back, and began to tumble, and so continued to do, till it came to the mouth of the sepulchre where it fell in, and I saw it no more" (41).
+In The Pilgrim’s Progress (1678), John Bunyan relates how Christian the pilgrim came to "a place somewhat ascending, and upon that place stood a Cross, and a little below in the bottom, a Sepulcher.
+So I saw in my Dream, that just as Christian came up with the Cross, his burden loosed from off his Shoulders, and fell from off his back, and began to tumble, and so continued to do, till it came to the mouth of the Sepulcher, where it fell in, and I saw it no more" (35).
 The "burden" stands for Christian’s guilt and sin, which was lifted from him by the sacrifice of Christ on the cross.
 You might find it interesting to know that Bunyan wrote most of Pilgrim’s Progress in prison. |

-(39) the
+(39) the gendarmerie of the town:

-gendarmerie of the town: Cummings is mistaken, of course.
+Cummings is mistaken, of course.
+He has arrived at the Dépôt

-He has arrived at the Dépôt de Triage at La Ferté-Macé.
+de Triage at La Ferté-Macé.
+Formerly a seminary, the

-Formerly a seminary, the three building complex has become a wartime
+three building complex has become a wartime detention center for undesirable

-detention center for undesirable aliens.
-The photo at the right shows
+aliens.
+The photo at the right shows a view of the buildings from the

-a view of the buildings from the front.
-The Enormous Room was on the top
+front.
+The Enormous Room was on the top floor of the building at the left.

 ![]() |